escapingtime/HelloWorld/README.md

 I am learning to program via HarvardX CS50x, FreeCodeCamp, and other free resources.

 Currently, I work as the accounting manager for a telematics installation company in the USA.

+My favorite books include the LOTR series, the Expeditionary Force series, and anything related to ancient history.